solidusio/solidus/guides/products-and-variants/overview.md

 - `Spree::Product`s track the general information about a product.
 This includes the product description and the permalink where a customer would find the product listing on a store.
+If you sell a mug and a t-shirt, you would set up a separate product for each of them.
 - `Spree::Variant`s track the specific information about a variant of that product.
-The variant stores the product price, dimensions, and weight.
+For example, the variant provides the dimensions and weight.
 The variant provides the information required by orders and shipments.

-The `Spree::Variant` model provides the price for each line item in an order.
+If you sell a red t-shirt and a green t-shirt, you could make each one a variant of your t-shirt product.
+Similarly, if all of your t-shirts come in small, medium, and large, then you would make additional variants for each of those: small green t-shirt, small red t-shirt, medium green t-shirt, medium red t-shirt, and so on.

 The rest of this article introduces essential information for using products and variants in Solidus.